 8. USAJobs

-This is the official job site for United States and its resume database is used by many government organizations and recruiters.
+This is the official job site for the United States government, with its resume database used by many government organizations and recruiters.

-To upload your resume you need to create an account.
-Simply click the "Sign In" and select the "Create a new account" option.
+To upload your resume, you need to create an account.
+Simply click on “Sign In” and select the “Create a new account” option.

-Resume-Library is another great site to post your resume to.
+Resume-Library is another great resume posting site.
 Upload your resume for free and search from thousands of jobs across all sectors and states.
-They'll put your resume in front of great companies looking for candidates just like you and send you matching jobs daily.
+They’ll put your resume in front of great companies looking for candidates just like you and send you matching jobs daily.

-Simply click "Register" on the top right and follow the instructions to upload your resume.
+Simply click “Register Resume” on the top right of the page and follow the instructions to upload your resume.

 Upload Your Resume To Resume Library

-Check your college or University website for job search resources.
-Many job seekers overlook this resource which can be one of the best ways to find a job.
-Many local employers have connections with these schools and utilize their databases to search for employers.
+Remember to check your college or university website for job search resources.
+Many job seekers overlook this resource, yet it can be one of the best ways to find a job.
+Many employers have connections with local schools and colleges, and utilize those databases to search for employers.
 Look for references to Handshake or Purple Briefcase.

-There are tons of industry specific job boards which can also be a great way to find a job.
-There are really good job boards in the financial, medical and technology sectors which many employers use.
-Just google your industry and "job board" to find relevant sites.
+There are tons of industry-specific job boards out there, which can be a useful route to finding a great job.
+There are really good job boards in the financial, medical, and technology sectors which many employers use.
+Just Google your industry and add the words “job board” to find the relevant sites.

-Tip: When you submit your resume to numerous job boards you may get a lot of spam emails.
-It's a good idea to create a new email address for your job search.
-This will help you stay organized and keep work-related emails from mixing into your personal email account.
+Tip: When submitting your resume to numerous job boards, you may get an influx of unwanted spam emails.
+To avoid this from happening, it’s a good idea to create a new email address for your job search.
+This will help keep you organized, while ensuring work-related emails don’t get mixed up with your personal emails.

 Summary

-Adding your resume to these resume posting sites might help you get seen.
-While you shouldn't rely on this method for an active job search, it's an easy way to passively get your resume in front of people.
+Adding your resume to any of these resume posting sites might help you get seen.
+While you shouldn’t solely rely on this method during an active job search, it’s an easy way in which to get your resume in front of the right people without causing too much stress or hassle on your part.

 Written by